nhsconnect/CareConnect-API-Core/pages/conformance/conformance_coreapi.md

 ### 1.4 NHS Number ###

-Only verified NHS Number SHALL be used with CareConnect profiles.
+Only verified NHS Number MUST be used with the Care Connect Core API.
 This can be achieved using a spine accredited system, a [Demographics Batch Service (DBS)](https://developer.nhs.uk/library/systems/demographic-batch-service-dbs/){:target="_blank"} batch-traced record (CSV), or using a [Spine Mini Services Provider (HL7v3)](https://nhsconnect.github.io/spine-smsp/){:target="_blank"} to verify the NHS Number.